Bootstrapping Yang-Mills matrix integrals: Positivity bounds

 In figure~\ref{Lmax81012}, we present the positivity bounds for $L_{\max}=8,10,12$ with $D=3,4,\dots,10$.
 For $D\ge 4$, an island appears at $L_{\max}=8$ and shrinks rapidly with $L_{\max}$.
 However, the $D=3$ bound becomes an island only at $L_{\max}=12$, which is much greater than the higher $D$ cases.\footnote{It is also possible that the $D=3$ bound becomes an island at lower $L_\text{max}$, but the upper bounds for $\langle \tr XX\rangle$ and $\langle \tr XXXX\rangle$ are excessively large and beyond the numerically reliable range of the SDP solver. } In table \ref{tab:boot-vs-mc}, we summarize the predictions for $\langle \tr XX\rangle$ and $\langle \tr XXXX\rangle$ from the positivity bounds, which improve with $L_\text{max}$ and $D$.
-They are well consistent with the Monte Carlo estimates.\footnote{We used and adapted the code from \cite{Jha:2021exo} to run Monte Carlo simulations. } For relatively large $D$, the precision of some $L_{\max}=12$ islands is of the same order as that of the Monte Carlo results.
+They are in good agreement with the Monte Carlo estimates.\footnote{We used and adapted the code from \cite{Jha:2021exo} to run Monte Carlo simulations. } For relatively large $D$, the precision of some $L_{\max}=12$ islands is of the same order as that of the Monte Carlo results.

-For $L_{\max}=8,10$, the use of the O($D$) irrep basis enables us to study the positivity bounds for significantly larger $D$, such as $D=50, 100, 200, 500$.\footnote{For larger $D$, the bounds are less reliable due to numerical errors. } In this way, we can further study the asymptotic behavior of the numerical bounds and compare with the predictions of the large $D$ expansion.
+For $L_{\max}=8,10$, the use of the $\mathrm{O}(D)$ irrep basis and the arbitrary-precision SDP solver \texttt{SDPA-GMP} enables us to study the positivity bounds for significantly larger $D$.
+In this way, we can further study the asymptotic behavior of the numerical bounds and compare the results with the predictions of the large $D$ expansion.
 As shown in figure \ref{Lmax8largeD} and \ref{Lmax10largeD}, the islands at $L_{\max}\ge 8$ shrink to the point

 which is associated with the leading asymptotic behavior at large $D$ in \eqref{large-D-XX}, \eqref{large-D-XXXX}.
 In this sense, the leading terms of the $1/D$ expansion are captured by the positivity bounds at $L_\text{max}\geq 8$.